benliang99/Goose.ai/README.md

 However, a non-insignificant 31% of Canadians plan to buy crypto assets in that time frame.

-So how do we lower the barrier of entry?
+So how do we lower the barrier of entry to crypto, blockchain, and Web3 services?

 With Goose.ai! 🤖